- WHAT WE DO

 Examine Return on Investment

-An important consideration of any company expenditure is a return on investment (ROI).
+An essential consideration of any company expenditure is a return on investment (ROI).
 To measure your training ROI, calculate the cost of the course and compare it against business impact.
 Did the training help you to see gains that offset the cost of the course?
 If so, you earned a positive ROI.